frederic-perez/AmE-dictionary/data/dictionary.md

 __beneficent__ _adj_ Characterized by or performing acts of kindness or charity. _Syn_ benevolent _In 1909, nuns were running more than 1,000 beneficent institutions._
 __benefit__ _n_ _He stays out late at a benefit or dinner, comes come, pulls out a cot and goes to sleep._
 __benevolent__
+__benign__ _adj_ /bih-NYNE/ Benign means “not causing harm or injury.”
+In medicine, it refers to tumors that are not cancerous. _The email seemed benign, but it was discovered to be from a hacker._ _The tumor was benign._
 __benignant__ _adj_ Characterized by kindness and warm courtesy, especially of a king to his subjects. _Syn_ gracious _Through just and even-handed governance, the benignant sovereign earned the loyalty of his subjects._
 __benison__ _n_
 __bent__ _n_ :two::hammer: _Apple wasn’t known for his altruistic bent._